hannorein/rebound/docs/quickstart_installation.md

 ## Installation via pip
-!!! info inline end Python Wheels
+!!! info inline end "Python Wheels"
     Starting with REBOUND version 3.28, we provide Python Wheels for REBOUND.
     This makes installing REBOUND easier on a wide variety of systems.
     For optimal performance, you can compiling REBOUND yourself with the specific optimizations flags for your system turned on manually.